TheRealGeneParmesan/Notetaker-Using-Express.js/README.md

 ## Jeremy's SVG

-   An application called Note Taker that allows a user to werite and save notes using Express.js.
+   An application called Note Taker that allows a user to write and save notes using Express.js.

 ## Table of Contents